wzhorton/wzhorton.github.io/content/authors/admin/_index.md

 ## Welcome!

 Thanks for visiting my personal site.
 You can use the button below to download my resume.
+Scroll down further for more information about my research and work experience.
+A collection of projects highlighting my skills and interests is available on the Projects tab above.
-Tabs at the top will take you to my published papers and select research projects.
-Icons on the left link to my contact info.
+The icons on the left link to my contact info.